mc-carlessi/MySQL-Essential-Bootcamp-2024/enterprise-monitor-manager/enterprise-monitor-manager.md

     Auto-Create Less Privileged Users:<copy>No</copy>
     ```
     ![MYSQLEE](images/monitor-connect-instance.png "monitor connect instance")

+    > **Note:**
+        Due to a bug, before confirm execute these additional steps

+        1. In **"Connect Using"** box select "Socket"

+        2. In **"Connect Using"** box restore the previous value "TCP/IP"

 11. Now confirm with the button “Add Instance”

 12. You will see your instance in discovering
     ![MYSQLEE](images/monitor-instance-discovering.png "monitor instance discovering")

 13. After few seconds refresh your web browser page and you will see your instance connected
     ![MYSQLEE](images/monitor-instance-connected.png "monitor instance connected")

 14. Browse the interface and watch events
     ![MYSQLEE](images/monitor-watch-events.png "monitor watch events")

-15. 15.
-Browse the interface select from left menu “Metrics\Timeseries Graphs”.
+15. Browse the interface select from left menu “Metrics\Timeseries Graphs”.
     Then select your mysql instance and watch some graphs.
     ![MYSQLEE](images/monitor-watch-graphs.png "monitor watch graphs")

 16. Are you able to see your mysql1 in the list of hosts?
 Why not?